sandeepkasaragod/Machine_learning/README.md

 # Machine_learning
-This repo will provide the basic examples for various machine learning aspects.
+This repo is meant for the ones who are keen to start with their machine learning.